pprachas/ABC_dataset/ML/README.md

 ## Ensemble methods (ensemble.py)
 This code gives you the hard voting and soft voting results from the 10 initializations.

-## GNNExplainer (gnn_explain.py)
+## GNNExplainer (gnn_explain.py + model_explain.py)
-This code interprets our GNN models as an edge mask.
+The code  gnn_explainer.py interprets our GNN models as an edge mask.
 More information of the original paper on GNNExplainer and how GNNExplainer works is [here](https://arxiv.org/pdf/1903.03894.pdf).
 The GNNExplainer code uses the Pytorch Geometric implementation of GNNExplainer.